abbastak/RPSGame/README.md

 Simple python Rock Paper Scissors cli game.

 ## Requirements
-- just Python 3.10 or above
+- ~~just Python 3.10 or above~~
+- Python 3.6 or above.

-there is no need to install any package.
+There is no need to install any package.

 ## Usage
 ### Linux: